Executive Team and Staff

 Director of Finance

 As the Director of Finance at NICHQ, Nhan is responsible for all fiscal financial management, including the annual budget and forecast, financial reporting, monthly close and annual audit.
 Nhan brings more than 16 years of financial management experience.
 He holds a BBA in Finance and Economics from the University of Massachusetts at Amherst and an MBA in Finance from Boston University.

 Project Director and Perinatal Content Lead

-Jennifer is the Perinatal Content Lead and Project Director of the Texas and New York state breastfeeding initiatives.
+Jennifer is the Perinatal Content Lead and Project Director of the Best Fed Beginnings, Texas and New York state breastfeeding initiatives.
 Prior to joining NICHQ, she was the Director of Vermont’s Perinatal Outreach Education and Perinatal Quality Improvement Initiatives within the University of Vermont’s Child Health Improvement Program.
 During the past 9 years, Jennifer has directed local and national projects focused on improving outcomes for pregnant women and their families, and she has also served as a lactation consultant and staff nurse at several institutions over the past 10+ years.
 Jennifer received a BSN from Canadore Nipissing University (North Bay, Ontario) and the University of Vermont.
 She is currently pursuing a Masters in Public Health Administration at the University of Vermont.